milopms/itasecoin/README.md

 </div>

 Itasecoin is a cryptocurrency originally created for high school and college students in France.
 It is a very lite version of Litecoin, using the Scrypt hashing method as a proof-of-work algorithm. <br>The Itasecore software allows anyone in the whole world to operate a node in the Itasecoin blockchain networks.
 It is adapted from Litecoin Core and other cryptocurrencies.
- - 2 minute block targets
+ - 1 minute block targets
- - subsidy halves in 150k blocks (~261 days)
+ - subsidy halves in 630k blocks
- - 3.75 million total coins
+ - 63 million total coins
- - 60 coins per block
+ - 50 coins per block
- - 2016 blocks to retarget difficulty

 For more infomation, see [itasecoin.com](https://itasecoin.com)